Switching from coffee to tea

 Want to switch from coffee to tea?
 Our top recommendations:

 Below you will find specific recommendation for the various teas mentioned above.
 If you are new to tea, we recommend getting samples.
-And to make things easier, we are also offering a sample pack of our TOP 6 teas.
-As an added bonus, you can sign up and get 15% off your purchase with a special discount.
+And to make things easier, we also offer a sampler of our TOP 6 teas.

 Another option if you want to switch from coffee to tea and need some curated teas picked out, is to join a tea of the month club.
 If you are interested in sampling as many teas as possible, this is a good way to get a variety shipped to your door each month.